 Back in the days, it was the Shan commander Khun Sa, General Li Mi of the Kuomintang, and in more recent times people like Wei Hsueh-Kang, commander of the United Wa State Army and in big in the jade and drug trade.
 There are plenty of players and involvement and corruption is plentiful high up in the hierarchy of Myanmar’s top brass.
-But not digging deeper into that here, the point is just that the real Golden Triangle was and is so much more than a sign declaring where Thailand, Myanmar and Laos meet.
+However I am not digging deeper into that here.
+The point is just that the real Golden Triangle is so much more than a sign declaring where Thailand, Myanmar and Laos meet.
 The Golden Triangle is today a tourist attraction called สามเหลี่ยมทองคำ Saam Liam Thong Kham.
 Locally known by the name Sop Ruak, since this is where the Mekong River meets the Ruak River.

 Reginald Le May served with the British legation in Bangkok for a while and also as Vice Consul in the north.
 In An Asian Arcady is an account of a long trip he took by an elephant in 1914.